Write site review at Amazon

 Why doesn't the puzzle work in my Chrome browser?

 Google's Chrome browser does not support Java after 9/15/2015.
 Java is required for the puzzles at JigCard Gallery.
 You must use a different browser to access these puzzles.
-Try Firefox or Internet Explorer.
+Try Internet Explorer (Windows) or Safari (Apple).

 Why doesn't the puzzle work in my AOL browser?